IP multicast: Reliable multicast

-Multicast, by its very nature, is not a connection-oriented mechanism, so protocols such as TCP, which allows for retransmission of missing packets, are not appropriate.
+Multicast, by its very nature, is not a connection-oriented mechanism, so protocols such as TCP, which allow for retransmission of missing packets, are not appropriate.
 For applications such as streaming audio and video, the occasional dropped packet is not a problem.
-But for distribution of critical data, a mechanism is required for requesting retransmission.
+But for the distribution of critical data, a mechanism is required for requesting retransmission.

 One such scheme, proposed by Cisco, is PGM (originally Pretty Good Multicasting, but changed for trademark reasons to Pragmatic General Multicast), documented in RFC 3208.
-In this scheme, multicast packets have sequence numbers and when a packet is missed a recipient can request that the packet be re-multicast with other members of the Multicast group ignoring the replacement data if not needed.
-An expanded version, PGM-CC, has attempted to make IP Multicasting more "TCP friendly" by stepping the entire group down to the bandwidth available by the worst receiver.
+In this scheme, multicast packets have sequence numbers, and when a packet is missed, a recipient can request that the packet be re-multicast with other members of the multicast group, ignoring the replacement data if not needed.
+An expanded version, PGM-CC, has attempted to make IP Multicasting more TCP friendly by stepping the entire group down to the bandwidth available by the worst receiver.

 Two other schemes documented by the Internet Engineering Task Force (IETF) are: the standards-track protocol NACK-Oriented Reliable Multicast (NORM), documented in RFC 5740 and RFC 5401, and the protocol File Delivery over Unidirectional Transport (FLUTE), documented in RFC 6726.
 Open-source, in addition to proprietary, implementations exist for these.
 Other such protocols exist, such as Scalable Reliable Multicast, and are defined by a variety of sources.
-Such protocols vary in the means of error detection, the mechanisms used in error recovery, the scalability of such recovery and the underlying ideas involved in what it means to be reliable.
+Such protocols vary in the means of error detection, the mechanisms used in error recovery, the scalability of such recovery, and the underlying ideas involved in what it means to be reliable.
 A list of reliable multicast protocols from the ACM SIGCOMM Multicast Workshop, August 27, 1996, documents a number of approaches to the problem.

-Independent groups like the Internet Protocol Multicast Standards Initiative (IPMSI) have claimed that the lack of a truly scalable Secure Reliable IP Multicast protocol like the proposed Secure Multicast for Advanced Repeating of Television (SMART) have hampered the adoption of IP Multicast in inter-domain routing.
-The lack of a widely adopted system that has AES-level security and scalable reliability have kept mass media transmissions of sporting events (like the Super Bowl) and/or breaking news events from being transmitted on the Public Internet.
+Independent groups like the Internet Protocol Multicast Standards Initiative (IPMSI) have claimed that the lack of a truly scalable Secure Reliable IP Multicast protocol, like the proposed Secure Multicast for Advanced Repeating of Television (SMART), has hampered the adoption of IP multicast in inter-domain routing.
+The lack of a widely adopted system that has AES-level security and scalable reliability has kept mass media transmissions of sporting events (like the Super Bowl) and/or breaking news events from being transmitted on the Public Internet.

 Reliable IP Multicasting protocols, such as PGM and SMART, are experimental; the only standards-track protocol is NORM (the standards-track revision of RFC 3941 is specified in RFC 5401, the standards-track revision of RFC 3940 is specified in RFC 5740).